dev-hato/tfrbac/README.md

 ## description

-A tool that automatically deletes import blocks and moved blocks of Terraform.
+A tool that automatically deletes import blocks and moved blocks (these are collectively called refactoring blocks in this project) of Terraform.

 ## install